Candongo-Dev/Data-Analysis-with-Python-Pandas/README.md

-# Data Analysis with Python Pandas
+# Data Analysis with Python & Panda

 Project Summary
 This project aimed to analyze a dataset detailing data scientist salaries and roles.